In Search of Paul

 We head for the acropolis of Pergamum with its great theater and temples to Athena, Zeus, and Trajan; then visit the Asclepion, a center of healing where the great physician Galen practiced.
 Overnight at the picturesque seaport of Assos.

 After climbing the acropolis of Assos – Turkish coffee on the climb – that has a temple to Athena dating from 530 BCE, we head north to Alexander-Troas (Acts 20).
 Then on to Troy; founded 3000-2600 BCE.
-We overnight in Canakkale, discussing 1st Thessalonians before retiring for the day.
+We overnight in Canakkale, discussing Galatians before turning in.

 We cross the Dardanelles by car ferry and drive through the area where the Battle of Gallipoli was fought in WWI.
 Arriving back in Istanbul, we visit the Spice Market before going to the hotel to enjoy our farewell dinner.

-After a leisurely morning and breakfast, we leave for the airport for our fights; chasing the sun back to our home destinations.
+After a leisurely morning and breakfast, we leave for the airport for our flights; chasing the sun back to our home destinations.
 Welcome home!

 Is it safe to travel in Turkey and Greece?